brucemcpherson/cEffexApiClient/README.md

 for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/ephemeralexchange/appsscriptlibrary "desktop liberation") you can see [library and dependency information here](dependencies.md)

 This is the Apps Script library for Ephemeral exchange.
-See the [API home and tutorial] (https://storage.googleapis.com/effex-console-static/bundle/index.html) for how to use.
+See https://efxapi.com for registration and tutorial and https://github.com/brucemcpherson/efx-fb-api-client for how to use the API